-Again this one depends on your work location, but ours is located outside the city and is on large private grounds.
-Every afternoon a couple of us go for a short walk (~1 mile round trip) which takes roughly 15-20 minutes.
+Again, this one depends on your work location, but ours is located outside the city and is on large private grounds.
+Every afternoon a couple of us go for a short walk which takes roughly 15-20 minutes.
 It is very invigorating and a nice break from the afternoon routine.

 Kids these days seem to play more video games than outdoor games like we did when we were younger.
-So take your kids out to the park and throw the ball around, play tag, etc.
+So, take your kids out to the park and throw the ball around or play tag.

 This is not only exercise, but also a great way to unwind at the end of a busy day.
 And a good trip down the memory lane for those of us who have not done it in a long time!

-Instead of switching channels during the ad break get up and walk about the house.
+Instead of switching channels during the ad break, get up and walk around the house.
 Do some lunges or some simple stretching exercises.
-If you have stairs in your house, walk up and down the stairs a few times, during each ad break for at least one show every day.
+If you have stairs in your house, walk up and down the stairs a few times during each ad break for at least one show every day.